ranulph/scratchpad/README.md

 Useful for moving a link, an email or some long text from your phone to another phone/your computer or vice versa.
 No need to login to your notepad app, Google Docs, iCloud, etc.

 Cloudflare Pages, Cloudflare Durable Objects, Cloudflare Workers, Hono, Next.js.
 SWR, TailwindCSS, shadcn/ui, Radix-UI, LuciaAuth(CF R1 SQLite for users and CF KV Store for sessions).

-Serverless, auto-scaling.
+Serverless, highly-available, globally distributed, auto-scaling.